signalingsystemslab/mRNA-nuclear-export/README.md

 !!!
 Need to find script to make csv from modeling results for Kevin's script inputs:
 * parameter.csv

-## Step 9: RBP
+## Step 10: RBP
+To look for RBP binding sites on the 3' and 5' utr, first sequences of the utr of the main isoforms were extracted see `RBP > check_RBP.R`.
+R script has to be run from its parent directory.
+And then the (AME)[https://meme-suite.org/meme/tools/ame] tool form the meme suite was run see `RBP > ame_main.sh`.
+The `DB_DIR` has to be set to the location of the meme suite software installation.

-### Requirements for Step 9:
+### Requirements for Step 10:
 Needed external softwares:
+* R (httr)
+* Meme Suite

-## Step 10: Figures
+## Step 11: Figures
 Script to generate most figures in the manuscript and some supplementary documents is found under `Figures > Manuscript_figures.R` similarly to previously this script need to be run under its parent directory.

-### Requirements for Step 10:
+### Requirements for Step 11:
 Needed external softwares:
 * R (RColorBrewer, grid, ggplot2, openxlsx, biomaRt, compiler, scales, deSolve, ComplexHeatmap, circlize, MASS, pheatmap, gridExtra, plotly)

+TO DO:

+check RBP -> add results
+check script to make summary modeling data -> add results recheck figure check param.csv kevin -> add files
+Make sure all intermediairy files are there